-- Boosts the immunity.
-Green pepper has good nutrients that help the guinea pig fight off diseases and infections that are prone to affect it.
-Vitamin E that is found in the fruit helps to prevent cell damage and boost the immune system.
+Green pepper also has good nutrients that help the guinea pig fight off diseases and infections that are prone to affect them.
+Vitamin E that is found in green peppers helps to prevent cell damage and boosts the immune system.

-- Green peppers can help deal with anemia.
-This is a condition whereby the blood is unable to transport oxygen optimally.
-Anemia is majorly caused by lack of iron which is found in green peppers.
-Also, the peppers have vitamin C which helps to boost iron absorption in the body.
+This is a condition whereby the blood is unable to transport oxygen normally.
+Anemia is caused by a lack of iron and luckily iron can be found in green peppers.
+Also, the green peppers have vitamin C which helps to boost iron absorption in the body.

-- Vitamin E. This is the vitamin that is responsible for cell protection and a robust immune system.
-It is also a great anti-oxidant that prevents the accumulation of free radicals in the guinea pig’s body.
+Vitamin E in green peppers is also a great antioxidant that prevents the accumulation of free radicals in the guinea pig’s body.

 Risks to Consider When Feeding Green Peppers to Guinea Pigs

-There are potential risks associated with using green peppers as food for human beings and also guinea pigs.
+There are some potential risks associated with using green peppers in guinea pig’s diet.
 Although most of these risks are manageable, they are still worth mentioning.
-Below we will take a look at one potential danger for cavies:
+Below are some potential dangers for guinea pigs:

 Quick Facts on Green Peppers

-- Too much heat destroys the nutrients that are found in green peppers, and that’s why they are to be eaten raw if possible.
+Too much heat destroys the nutrients that are found in green peppers, and that’s why they are best to be eaten raw if possible.

-- Sugar and nutrition increases as green peppers mature.
+Sugar and nutrition increase as the green peppers mature.

-- People often put green pepper and black pepper in the same category which is not the case.
+People often put green pepper and black pepper in the same category which is not correct.

-- There was an argument on whether green peppers are fruits or vegetables.
-They have seeds and also come from plants that flower which makes them fruits and not vegetables.
+There was an argument on whether green peppers are fruits or vegetables.
+They have seeds and also come from plants that flower, this is why they are fruits and not vegetables.